dydra001/quantitative-trading-system/README.md

 - If I win → next trade resets to 1 unit
 - If I lose 7 times in a row → reset to 1 unit and continue

+**The Mathematics:**

+With a 50% win rate, here is what happens in 300 trades per instrument per week:

+- Most trades win immediately → profit +1 unit
+- Some trades lose 1 then win → profit  +2 unit
+- Some lose 2 then win → profit +3 unit
+- Some lose 3 then win → profit +4 unit
+- Some lose 4 then win → profit +5 unit
+- Some lose 5 then win → profit +6 unit
+- Some lose 6 then win → profit +7 unit
+- Very rarely, 7 losses in a row → loss of -247 unit

+Because the win rate is above 50%, the profits from recovery sequences outweigh the rare 7-loss events.

 **Key Features:**
 - 3-factor entry model (trend + mean reversion + pattern)